SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 _`i‍` is s-sus??_

-As it turns out, the `i‍` in `i‍ = 1337` is _not_ the same as the `i` used elsewhere in `x`.
-It's a normal Latin lowercase `i` followed by a [ZERO-WIDTH JOINER][zwj]. ???
+As it turns out, the `i‍` in `i‍ = 1337` is _not_ the same as the `i` used elsewhere else in `x`.
+It's the normal Latin lowercase `i` followed by a [zero-width joiner][zwj]. ???

 [zwj]: https://en.wikipedia.org/wiki/Zero-width_joiner

-I think this is kind of funny in the JavaScript being dumb sense because I would've expected JavaScript to treat zero-width joiners as whitespace and ignore it, but instead, it seems to treat it as a valid identifier character---valid in variable names---and it makes it unique.
+I think this is kind of funny (in the JavaScript-being-dumb sense) because I would've expected JavaScript to treat zero-width joiners as whitespace and ignore it, but instead, it seems to treat it as a valid character for a unique variable name.
 The fact that you can have another identical-looking variable name be treated as a different variable by JavaScript isn't uncommon; many programming languages have a distinction between typical Latin `a` and Cyrillic `а`, for example.
-But I wasn't expecting zero-width joiners to be allowed too.
-Maybe it would make sense that zero-width joiners are allowed at least between characters like emoji to merge them into a single glyph; for example, the rainbow flag emoji `🏳‍🌈` is composed of `🏳️` + a zero-width joiner + `🌈`.
+But I wasn't expecting zero-width joiners to be allowed too!
+Maybe it would make sense that zero-width joiners are allowed at least between characters like emoji because some emoji can be merged into a single glyph; for example, the rainbow flag emoji `🏳‍🌈` is composed of `🏳️` + a zero-width joiner + `🌈`.
 But JavaScript doesn't allow emoji in variable names, so I don't know.

 Ultimately, since `i‍ = 1337` involves a completely different variable, I can ignore it.
 So now, I have a simplified version of `x`.